Tariff Information Label

-At Together Energy you will see your Tariff Information Label on your Welcome Pack when you join us, on page 3 of your regular bills, and on your Renewal Letter.
+You'll see your Tariff Information Label on your Welcome Pack when you join us, and in your regular bills and your Renewal Letter.

 The tariff information label is a document that lists the following:

-- This information enables suppliers to estimate average costs based on average UK household energy consumption, i.e., 3,200 kWh for electricity and 13,500 kWh for gas.
-Suppliers provide:
+This information enables suppliers to estimate average costs based on average UK household energy consumption; i.e., 3,200 kWh for electricity and 13,500 kWh for gas.

 The tariff information label allows for a standard comparison of tariffs and tariff types.